yghaibeh/SentiPro/README.md

-# SentiPro - Sentiment Analyser
+# SentiPro - BERT-Based Sentiment Analysis

 ## Overview
 This project implements sentiment analysis using a BERT-based model within a Django web application.
 The application allows users to input text prompts and receive sentiment analysis results.
 The sentiment model is trained using a custom dataset, which is derived from the [Amazon Fine Food Reviews dataset](https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews) on Kaggle.